 "My experiences as a FGEN truly paved the way to my profession.
 Each year my confidence grew and I became a stronger individual."

-Matt Deschner Admissions Counselor
+Matt Deschner Dean of Admissions

 "Ask questions.
 Always.
 We are here to help and assist students through their higher education experience."